CivicActions/ssp-toolkit/docs/ssp.md

 ### Part d)

+#### CivicActions Responsibility

+The Configuration Management process, remote log gathering and SELinux MAC protects information obtained from intrusion-monitoring tools from unauthorized access, modification, and deletion.

 #### Amazon Web Services (AWS) US-East/West control support

 The system inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  information system monitoring.